Lagoon Edge Reserve upgrade Panmure

 New amenities

-This will include new seating, picnic tables, drinking fountains, signage, artwork, cycle parking, lighting, and a skatepark spectator area.
+This includes new seating, picnic tables, drinking fountains, cycle parking, lighting, and a skatepark spectator area.

 More public space